TriplyDB/Documentation/docs/triply-db/index.md

 After the destination is set you would be redirected to the SPARQL query new page.
 The SPARQL query could be transferred from an account to an organization and vice versa.

-## Text Search
+## Elasticsearch

-When a dataset has a running ElasticSearch service, textual searches can be performed over the entire dataset.
-Text Search works like a search engine and returns any node that contains your search term, or contains the search term in any of it's properties.
+When a dataset has a running Elasticsearch service, textual searches can be performed over the entire dataset.
+Text search with Elasticsearch works like a search engine and returns any node that contains your search term, or contains the search term in any of its properties.
+It is also possible to write a custom query using the Elasticsearch [Query DSL (Domain Specific Language)](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 ## Insights